New Ed Neighbourhood Sale takes place Sept 20

-The NCC has launched an online survey regarding its plans to update its National Capital Core Area Plan.
+The NCC has launched consultations regarding its plans to update its National Capital Core Area Plan.
 For New Edinburgh residents and others, one proposal within the plan may be of particular interest.

 The Sussex Blocks “opportunity” within the plan proposes to “redevelop the urban blocks to support the Rideau Hall tourist anchor, with a possible new public park and mid-rise, mixed-use buildings in an architectural style faithful to New Edinburgh’s historic neighbourhood character,” according to the NCC.